 Read on to learn how you can self-diagnose and how, with help, you can begin to resolve these problems, and be sure to view more curated optimization content here!

 How can I tell when I need an overhaul?

-This need for an overhaul typically reveals itself when an organization has three or more disparate business relationships are being facilitated within one database.
-For example, this occurs when a nonprofit is using Salesforce to manage their fundraising (much like B2B relationships for businesses), memberships (B2C) and e-commerce (B2C and B2B).
+This need for an overhaul typically reveals itself when an organization has three or more disparate business relationships that are being facilitated within one database.
+For example, this occurs when a nonprofit is using Salesforce to manage their fundraising (much like B2B relationships for businesses), memberships (B2C), and e-commerce (B2C and B2B).

-It is even more likely to occur if the development of these relationships are done iteratively over time, which is not uncommon for early adopters.
+It is even more likely to occur if the development of these relationships is done iteratively over time, which is not uncommon for early adopters.
 For example, the company began building the CRM to accommodate e-commerce to sell to businesses, and then they decided to add the ability to manage events for individuals.
 Both are a commerce function but they require a different architecture when they are leveraged simultaneously rather than alone.